☰ Menu

 Travel Grants

-To support travel to the SHOT Annual Meeting, participants can apply for travel grants, as follows.
+To support travel to the SHOT Annual Meeting, members can apply for travel grants, as detailed in Section A.

 Section A: SHOT Travel-Fund Grants (please read all information first before going to the application form)